iPiping/Facebook/README.md

 # Warning!

-To use this tool, sign in using a new Facebook account, this reason aims to avoid Facebook accounts that have a checkpoint.
+Use a new Facebook account to avoid checkpoint sessions.

-This tool does not fully work well, use it wisely, I am not responsible for any risk caused by using this tool.
+This tool does not fully work well.
+Use wisely!
+I am not responsible for all forms of risk.